ChenKC863/AI-Agent-Driven-Vision-LLM-Diagnostic-System-for-Electronic-Components/README.md

 > The diagnostic output is decision support only.
 Visual classification does not verify component values, continuity, polarity, insulation quality, or electrical functionality.

 ## 🧪 Example Results
-Here, we show only for the model "electronics-qwen3-4b-instruct-2507-{variant}"
+Here, we show only for the "electronics-qwen3-4b-instruct-2507-{variant}" and "llama3.2:1b"

 ### Fine-tuned LLM Artifact
 #### 1.{variant}=small